 Directions

-Combine all ingredients in the crockpot.
-Cook on low for 6-8 hours or high for 3-4 hours.
+Mix all ingredients in the crockpot.
+Cook low for 6–8 hours or high for 3–4 hours.
 Stir before serving.

 Advice

-Best served with toppings like avocado or cilantro for an added freshness.
+Top with avocado or cilantro for extra freshness.

 4. Vegetable Stir-Fry with Tofu